-The investment strategy selects:

-Corporate issuers with good or improving ESG practices within their sector of activity.
-The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are not limited to:
+The investment strategy selects corporate issuers with the best ESG practices within their sector of activity through:

+The positive screening using a selectivity approach.
+This involves evaluation of ESG performance of an issuer against a combination of environmental, social and governance factors which include but are not limited to:

-- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste - Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity) - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights
+- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste

+- Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity) - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights

-The exclusion criteria are applied with regard to issuers that are in violation of international norms and convention, or operate in sensitive sectors as defined by the Responsible Business Conduct Policy (RBC Policy).
+The negative screening applying exclusion criteria with regard to issuers that are in violation of international norms and convention, or operate in sensitive sectors as defined by the Responsible Business Conduct Policy (RBC Policy).